Man securing an email in Mailock for Outlook in office

 MPME is designed to help protect confidential data.
 However, it lacks the accessible user experience required to deliver documents to customers who may not be familiar with this type of enterprise technology.

-For businesses sending secure emails to their customers, there may also be a concern that MPME has no recipient authentication features to ensure that messages reach the right people.
+For businesses sending secure emails, there may also be a concern that MPME has no recipient authentication features to make sure messages reach the right people.

-Read our full review of Microsoft Purview Message Encryption.
+Read a detailed comparison of Microsoft Purview Message Encryption.

 Prioritising Security with Data Classification